STPv22/Eaglerforge-Mod-List/README.md

 # EaglerReborn-plugins
-list of official EaglerReborn plugins.
+list of official EaglerReborn plugins, and also some ones that I made.

 ## The plugins I have made are in the "custom" folder, currently there is:
 - a test. when you press "z" a chat meassage sould pop up saying "enabled"